-- 27. CCIQ considers that in light of this submission, there is a clear case for the Panel to make only a modest increase to the NMW and modern award wages.
-Accordingly, we submit that an increase of \$7.90 is an appropriate; all things considered, fair and affordable. - 28.
-CCIQ also respectfully observes that the AWR process remains inappropriately geared to acknowledge the special needs of small and medium business, and the impacts of excessive AWR increases on their ongoing profitability and viability.
-The process must enable greater consideration of employer capacity to pay at the firm level.
+34. CCIQ considers that in light of this submission, there is a clear case for the Panel to make only a modest increase to the NMW and modern award wages.
+Accordingly, we submit that an increase of \$8.10 is an appropriate; all things considered, fair and affordable.
+35. If you wish to discuss the contents contained therein please contact Kate Whittle, General Manager, Advocacy at kwhittle@cciq.com.au.